kevinbluer/flaunt-wtf/README.md

 - [ ] Directories (components, etc)
 - [ ] Ability to load an NFT (address bar / id)
 - [x] Ability to meme-ify (sketch on top, add icons, emojis, etc)
-- [x] Ability to save generated metadata to IPFs (and recieved CID)
+- [x] Ability to save generated metadata to IPFS (and recieved CID)
 - [ ] Ability to generate the derivative (new) NFT on an L2
 - [ ] Ability to move asset back to L1 via bridge
-- [ ] Ability to view what other people have created, etc (should be just incrementing the ids)
+- [x] Ability to view what other people have created, etc (should be just incrementing the ids)
 - [ ] Ability to flaunt.wtf